corda/corda/docs/source/running-the-demos.rst

 so far.
 We have:

 1. The trader demo, which shows a delivery-vs-payment atomic swap of commercial paper for cash.
-You can learn more about how this works in :doc:`protocol-state-machines`.
+You can learn more about how this works in :doc:`flow-state-machines`.
 2. The IRS demo, which shows two nodes establishing an interest rate swap between them and performing fixings with a rates oracle, all driven via the HTTP API.
 3. The IRS demo web interface - a web interface to the IRS demo.